autowarefoundation/autoware/planning/behavior_path_goal_planner_module/README.md

 Plan path around the goal.

 - Arrive at the designated goal.
-- Modify the goal to avoid obstacles or to pull over at the side of tha lane.
+- Modify the goal to avoid obstacles or to pull over at the side of the lane.

 ## Design